 Effects of molecular weight and end-group functionality on spreading of molecularly thin perfluoropolyether (PFPE) film over solid surfaces with groove-shaped textures have been studied by experiments and Monte Carlo simulations.
 In the experiments, lubricant spreading on a surface with groove-shaped textures was measured by making use of the phenomenon in which diffracted light weakens in the lubricant-covered region.
 It is found that grooves serve to accelerate spreading and this effect increases for deeper grooves, and also the accelerating rate becomes larger for a lubricant having a larger molecular weight or functional end-groups.
 In the simulations, the Monte Carlo method based on the Ising model was extended to enable us to evaluate the effect of molecular weight on the spreading of non-functional lubricant inside a groove.
 The validity of the newly developed simulation method was well confirmed from the agreement between the simulation and experimental results.

-Spreading Characteristics of Molecularly Thin Lubricant on Surfaces With Groove-Shaped Textures: Monte Carlo Simulation and Measurement Using PFPE Film
+Spreading Characteristics of Molecularly Thin Lubricant on Surfaces With Groove-Shaped Textures: Effects of Molecular Weight and End-Group Functionality

-Contributed by the Tribology Division for publication in the ASME JOURNAL OF TRIBOLOGY.
-Manuscript received by the Tribology Division March 19, 2001; revised manuscript received August 15, 2001.
+Contributed by the Tribology Division of the THE AMERICAN SOCIETY OF MECHANICAL ENGINEERS for presentation at the ASME/STLE Tribology Conference, Cancun, Mexico October 27–30, 2002.
+Manuscript received by the Tribology Division February 13, 2002 revised manuscript received July 16, 2002.
 Associate Editor: C.-P. R. Ku.

 - Views Icon Views